Please note that this website is a tourism guide and only provides visa and immigration information for tourists visiting Dubai for a short vacation.

 Visas for Dubai

-All tourists, with the exception of GCC nationals, require a visa to visit Dubai.
-However, the nationals of over 40 countries can obtain a free 30-day visa on arrival in Dubai.
+All tourists, with the exception of GCC nationals (except Qatar), require a visa to visit Dubai.
+However, the nationals of many countries can obtain a free visa on arrival in Dubai.

 Israeli nationals are not permitted to enter Dubai or the United Arab Emirates.